 - you get paid to drive the vehicle as a primary part of your job, even if the passengers aren’t paying for the service; or

 - you get paid directly by the passengers for the service.

 Please note, the information below is provided as a guide only.
-You should consider your personal circumstances carefully in determining whether or not you require to become authorised as a PTD.
+You should consider your personal circumstances carefully in determining whether you require a PTD authorisation.

-For further information, the Regulations provide guidance outlining circumstances when passengers are or are not carried for hire or reward.
+The Transport (Road Passenger Services) Act 2018 and associated regulations provide guidance outlining circumstances when passengers are or are not carried for hire or reward (linked below).

 Transport is for hire or reward

 |Passengers are paying for the service directly to you as the driver, or to an on-demand booking service or hirer.